Professor Cullen Lecture Notes

 Binary Trees

-A BINARY TREE is a finite set of single-linked elements that is either empty or partitioned into at most 3 disjoint subsets.
+A special case of the tree data structure is the BINARY TREE.
+The binary tree consists of a finite set of single-linked elements that is either empty or partitioned into at most 3 disjoint subsets.

 The first subset contains a single element called the ROOT of the tree.